-The IUCD must be inserted by a doctor or nurse within 5 days of having unprotected sex.
-This method can only be used 4 weeks after delivery.
-Emergency contraceptive pills can be used 21 days after delivery, however ensure you gynaecologist before using one.
+The IUCD must be inserted by a doctor or nurse within five days of having unprotected sex.
+This method can only be used four weeks after delivery.
+Emergency contraceptive pills can be used 21 days after delivery, however, check with your gynaecologist before using one.

 7. Breastfeeding As Contraception